Hansom cab: Museums

 A restored hansom cab once owned by Alfred Gwynne Vanderbilt is on display at the Remington Carriage Museum in Cardston, Alberta, Canada.
 There is another surviving example, owned and operated by the Sherlock Holmes Museum in London; in common with other horse-drawn vehicles it is not permitted to enter any of the Royal Parks.
-Hinckley and Bosworth Borough Council, Leicestershire also have a restored Hansom cab.
+Hinckley and Bosworth Borough Council, Leicestershire, also have a restored Hansom cab.
+The Smithsonian Institution's National Museum of American History has a hansom cab made by D.P.
+Nichols of New York (circa 1900) in its collections.